-The maximum number of days a student from Secondary Campus should miss in an academic year is 20 days, and a note will be sent home to parents when a child has already missed 10 school days.
-A mandatory meeting with the parents, student and principal will happen when a student has missed 15 school days.
+At Secondary, a maximum of 10% missed days in an academic year is in policy.
+A note will be sent home to parents when a child has already missed 10 school days.
+A mandatory meeting with the parents, student and Dean of Students will happen when a student has missed 15 school days.